-Survivorship bias, also termed survivor bias, is the tendency to look at the performance of existing funds and securities in the stock market as an extensive sample of market performance without considering the securities and funds that have gone under.
+Survivorship bias, also termed survivor bias, is the tendency to look at the performance of existing funds and securities in the stock market in India as an extensive sample of market performance without considering the securities and funds that have gone under.
 Survivorship bias can lead to the overestimation of historical performance and other qualities of a market index or a fund.
 It can also misguide an investor who makes an opinion based solely on the performance data published.

 Examples of survivorship bias